browserengineering/book/book/accessibility.md

 :::
 :::

-*Mixed inlines*: Make the focus ring work correctly on nested inline elements.
+14-5 *Mixed inlines*.
+Make the focus ring work correctly on nested inline elements.
 For example in `<a>a <b>bold</b> link</a>`, the focus ring should cover all three words together when the user is focused on the link, and with multiple rectangles if the inline crosses lines.